course-details-portlet

 The laboratory course and reports must be approved before taking the written exam.
 The passing test must be approved/passed before the written exam.

-Mandatory work requirements are valid for 3 semesters.
+Approved compulsory work is valid for four semesters.

-New and re-sit exams can be changed to an oral exam
+Re-sit exams can be changed to an oral exam.

 Specific conditions